-- Fair value of resident lease obligation and retirement village assets measured at fair value (Note 1 (n) and Note 1 (o) and Note 9) and Note 20).
+- 1. Fair value of resident lease obligation and retirement village assets measured at fair value (Note 1 (n) and Note 1 (o) and Note 9) and Note 20).
 The fair value of retirement village assets and liabilities are subject to the following significant accounting estimates:

 - a.
 Market value of properties;

 - b.
 Recent sales evidence;

 - c.
 Growth Rates;

 - d.
 Discount Rates.

-- 2. Fair value of DMF Receivable Note 5 (a) This is a critical estimate as the value of the DMF is based on the sale value of the units while having a DMF Agreement in place.
-Hence this is a significant accounting estimate and judgement.
-The key estimates and judgements that are involved include the recent selling prices of the village units. - 3.
+- Fair value of DMF Receivable Note 5 (a) Critical estimate as the value of the DMF is based on the sale value of the units while having a DMF agreement in place.
+Hence this is a significant accounting estimate and judgements.
+The key estimates and judgements involved including the recent selling prices of the village units. - 3.
 Impairment of Non-Financial Assets: The Association assesses impairment of non-financial assets at each reporting date by evaluating conditions specific to the Association and to the particular asset that may lead to impairment.
 If an impairment trigger exists, the recoverable amount of the asset is determined.
 This involves fair value less costs of disposal or value-in-use calculations, which incorporate a number of key estimates and assumptions. - 4.
 Provision for expected credit losses: The Associations' policy for allowance for doubtful receivables is based on the simplified approach permitted by AASB 9 Financial Instruments, which requires expected lifetime losses to be recognised from initial recognition of the receivables and considers an assessment of recoverability and ageing analysis of outstanding accounts and management's estimates.
 The Board of Directors believe that all trade receivables are recoverable. - 5.
 Coronavirus (COVID-19) pandemic: Judgement has been exercised in considering the impacts that the Coronavirus (COVID-19) pandemic has had, or may have, on the Association based on known information.
 This consideration extends to the nature of the products and services offered, customers, supply chain, staffing and geographic regions in which the Association operates.
 Other than as addressed in specific notes, there does not currently appear to be either any significant impact upon the financial statements at the reporting date.
+It should be noted that a new pandemic could arise at any time in the future and Retirees will act in accordance with the appropriate medical advice at the time.